astral-sh/uv/CONTRIBUTING.md

 export PUFFIN_PYTHON_PATH=$PWD/bin
 ```

+If you use [direnv](https://direnv.net/), these variables will be exported automatically after you run `direnv allow`.

 ## Testing

 To run the tests we recommend [nextest](https://nexte.st/).
 Make sure to run the tests with `--all-features`, otherwise you'll miss most of our integration tests.